Frequently asked questions

 Do transplant hospitals in the U.S. only perform transplants on U.S. citizens?

 No. Patients from other countries may travel here to receive transplants.
-Once accepted by a UNOS transplant center, international patients receive organs based on the same policies as U.S. citizens.
+Once accepted by a transplant hospital, international patients receive organs based on the same policies as U.S. citizens.